plone/volto/docs/source/configuration/slots.md

 Thus the example slot renderer will have the following behavior.

 -   When both a user visits the route beginning with `/de/about`, and the content type is either a Document or News Item, then the component `PageHeader` will render in the `aboveContent` slot.
--   When one or both of the predicates are false, then the component `@sneridagh what goes here as a different component?` will render in the `aboveContent` slot.
+-   When one or both of the predicates are false, then the component `DefaultHeader` will render in the `aboveContent` slot.

     ```{tip}
     In our example, if we had not registered the third slot component—the one without predicates—and when either of the first two slot components' predicates return `false`, then no component would render.